 Public relations

-In close cooperation with the Curatorium Pro Agunto, the Federal Monuments Office and the planning company REVITAL, restoration and renovation work has been carried out in the Aguntum Archaeological Park, which was built under the leadership of Dr Leo Gomig, since 2013.
+In close cooperation with the Curatorium Pro Agunto, the Federal Monuments Office and the planning company REVITAL, restoration and renovation work has been carried out in the Aguntum Archaeological Park, originally established under the leadership of Dr Leo Gomig, since 2013.

-The scientifically sound presentation of the findings is being realised under consideration of the conservation requirements (conservator Franz Brunner).
-Since 2017, the knowledge gained from this project has also been applied to the restoration project "The Episcopal Church of Lavant.
-Research - Restoration - Mediation".
-In this way, an attempt is being made to present the archaeological findings in a way that is as true to the original as possible, durable in terms of restoration and aesthetically pleasing.
+The scholarly presentation of the remains is being implemented with full consideration of conservation requirements (conservator Franz Brunner).
+Since 2017, insights from this project have also been applied to the restoration initiative “The Episcopal Church of Lavant.
+Research – Restoration – Mediation.”
+The aim is to present the archaeological findings as faithfully to the original as possible, while ensuring durability in terms of conservation and a high standard of aesthetic design.

-In addition to these activities on the open-air site, the Aguntum Museum is constantly being expanded and the scientific results and issues discussed in international workshops.
-Most recently, Dealer forum of Aguntum was integrated into the archaeological park and officially opened.
+In addition to these activities in the open‑air site, the Aguntum Museum is being continually expanded, and the scientific results and research questions are discussed in international workshops.
+Most recently, the commercial forum of Aguntum was integrated into the archaeological park and officially opened.

 Aguntum Archaeological Park outdoor area